 Crossing the First Threshold

 This is the place of no return.
 This is the point where the hero has gone too far already, and there is no turning back.
-The hero must embrace the unknown, as he or she has decided to move forward and leave the ordinary world behind.
-It’s not necessarily the point at which the hero realizes that he must or should go through an internal change, but the point in which the hero has decided that he or she must do something to change the status quo.
+The hero must embrace the unknown as they have decided to move forward and leave the ordinary world behind.
+It’s not necessarily the point at which the hero realizes that he must or should go through an internal change, but the point in which the hero has decided that they must do something to change the status quo.

 In Luke’s case, Leia’s message, the meeting with Obi-Wan, and the murder of his uncle and aunt push him over that first threshold, and he decides to become a Jedi.

 Belly of the Whale

 Being inside the belly of the whale is the hero’s first signal that the journey is perilous.
 It’s also the point at which the hero realizes that the adventure he’s set out on will require a personal transformation to be successful.
-He or she can no longer be the same ordinary person from the familiar, ordinary world.
+They can no longer be the same ordinary person from the familiar, ordinary world.
 While in the belly of the whale, the hero must fight his first fight.
-There might be a setback that fires the hero up or even a small victory that increases his or her confidence.
+There might be a setback that fires the hero up or even a small victory that increases their confidence.

 Once the hero has passed the point of no return, he has taken solid steps into the unknown world.
 Now he is committed to the adventure and is all in.
 This is the middle of the story, where the hero will face his trials, begin his transformation, and, eventually, gain his reward.